chainspace/chainspace-go/README.md

 ## Chainspace

-This is a pre-alpha system comprising two main components:
+This is a pre-alpha smart contract system comprising two main components:

 * the `transactor` is a sharding component.
 It provides an implementation of the Sharded Byzantine Atomic Commit (S-BAC) protocol detailed in the Chainspace academic paper.
 * the consensus component, which implements the leaderless consensus protocol detailed in the Blockmania paper.

 Eventually, it's likely that we will split these two components.
 A project wanting only fast consensus, but no sharding, should be able use Blockmania by itself.
-For projects that need the added horizontal scalability of sharding, and are willing to pay the complexity cost, the S-BAC component can be added.
+For projects that need the added horizontal scalability of sharding, the S-BAC component would be added.
+But for the moment, the two components co-exist in the same codebase.

 ### Development Setup

-Prerequisites:

-* the `dep` package manager, see: https://golang.github.io/dep/docs/introduction.html.
-Dependencies are currently vendored, so there should be no need to run `dep ensure` before building.

-Building:
+You'll need Go `1.11`.

 Run `make install`.
-This will install the `chainspace` binary as well as the `httptest` load generator.
+This will build and install the `chainspace` binary as well as the `httptest` load generator.
 You can generate a new set of shards, start the nodes, and hit them with a load test.
-See the help documentation (`chainspace -h` and `httptest -h`).
+See the help documentation (`chainspace -h` and `httptest -h`) for each binary.

 ### Setting up and running nodes